NJUPT-JunYin/NC--SVB/README.md

 #### Running the Simulation Program on the PC:
 >Setting up the Emulator:
-* In Android Studio on your PC, set up a suitable Android emulator (virtual device) that meets the required specifications (Android 6.0 or higher).
+>* In Android Studio on your PC, set up a suitable Android emulator (virtual device) that meets the required specifications (Android 6.0 or higher).
 This emulator will serve as the environment for running the simulation program.

 >Running in the Emulator:
-* Install the simulation app on the emulator.
+>* Install the simulation app on the emulator.
-* Launch the app within the emulator by clicking the app icon.
+>* Launch the app within the emulator by clicking its icon.

->Executing Different Schemes:
+>Executing Simulation of Different Approaches:
-In the simulation app, you will find buttons corresponding to different simulation actions.
-* Click the appropriate buttons within the app interface to execute the corresponding schemes.
+>* Click the relevant buttons within the app interface to execute corresponding approaches.
-* The app will display simulation parameters and results on the emulator screen, allowing you to observe the performance of different collaborative recovery process.
+>* The app will display simulation parameters and results on the emulator screen, allowing you to observe the performance of different collaborative recovery process.

 >Observing Simulation Results:
-The simulation app will showcase relevant metrics such as throughput, decoding rate, and delay directly within the app interface.
+>* The simulation app will showcase relevant metrics such as throughput, decoding rate, and delay directly within the app interface.

 ## Test results
 [Here]  is a set of our test results to show.